 The Founders/Meadows bridge is located 20 miles south of Denver, Colorado, near Castle Rock.
-The bridge carries Colorado State Highway 86, Founders/Meadows Parkway, over U.S. Interstate 25.
+The bridge carries Colorado State Highway 86, Founders/ Meadows Parkway, over U.S. Interstate 25.
 This structure, completed by CDOT in July of 1999, replaced a deteriorated two-span bridge structure.
 In this project, both the bridge and the approaching roadway structures are supported by a system of geosynthetic-reinforced segmental retaining walls.
-Figure 12 shows a picture of one of the segmental retaining wall systems, located at the east side of the bridge.
-This figure shows the bridge superstructure supported by the "front MSE wall," which extends around a 90-degree curve into a "lower MSE wall" supporting the "wing wall" and a second tier, "upper MSE wall".
+The bridge superstructure is supported by the "front MSE wall," which extends around a 90-degree curve into a "lower MSE wall" supporting the "wing wall" and a second tier, "upper MSE wall".